eriqande/snppit/README.md

 precompiled binaries `snppit` and `snppit.exe` in this repository.

+I just added a few new options to exclude additional parent pairs on the basis of the log-likelihood ratio and a limit on the number of non-excluded parent pairs.
+These are for specialized applications in situations where there are some populations with many unexcluded parents.
+Read about it here:
+[http://eriqande.github.io/snppit/logl-and-rank-thresholding.nb.html](http://eriqande.github.io/snppit/logl-and-rank-thresholding.nb.html) . **NOTE: These changes have not been compiled up into Linux yet.
+If you want them you must compile it yourself on your Linux box for now.**

 ## Getting this repository
 If you don't use `git` and don't want to clone this repository, you can download a compressed zip of all the contents from: